 Morning: We’ll leave the hotel and after biking 4,500 feet part of the way up the canyon, we will get in the vans and shuttle everyone up to Cedar Breaks National Monument.
 The monument is a large amphitheater of sandstone, which gives us our first glimpse of the beauty that lies ahead.
 We’ll really be able to feel the effects of the altitude as our highest point today is nearly 10,500 feet!
 This makes for a harsh winter; snow often falls by the end of September!
 The monument is also famous for the ancient Bristlecone Pine trees, which can live up to 4,000 years.

 Lunch: At the Visitor Center of Cedar Breaks National Monument.
-Unless specified otherwise, lunches will be excluded from the program cost and on the road for convenience and flexibility.
+Lunches are excluded from the program cost and on the road for convenience and flexibility.
 Grocery stores and shops along the way will have lunch materials available for you to purchase on your own.
 The Group Leader will be happy to offer suggestions.

-Afternoon: At the Visitor Center, we will have a ranger-led talk focusing on local geology.
-Afterwards, we will join the Ranger Talk at the Visitor Center and then we will have an optional self-led 2-mile hike along the rim of Cedar Breaks National Monument before riding to tonight’s destination in Brian Head.
+Afternoon: At the Visitor Center, we will have an optional self-led 2-mile hike along the rim of Cedar Breaks National Monument before riding to tonight’s destination in Brian Head.
 Brian Head is a major ski resort town in southern Utah and has potentially cold weather at its high altitude.

 Dinner: At the Lodge's Restaurant, we’ll have a plated meal with coffee, tea and water; other beverages available for purchase.